The-Marcy-Lab-School-Assignments/unit-2-final-assessment-benspector-mls/short-response.md

 # Unit 2 Assessment - JavaScript Fundamentals
-## Written Assessment

-1. **What is hoisting?
+## 1. What is hoisting?
 Describe how hoisting affects variable _and_ function declarations.
-Provide code snippets to illustrate hoisting for both.**
+Provide code snippets to illustrate hoisting for both.

 **Hoisting** is a behavior of JavaScript in which function declarations (functions declared with the `function` keyword and _not_ function expressions) are "lifted" to the top of the file in which they were created.